Depression. Causes, symptoms, treatment of the disease

 • visiting the theater, art exhibitions and other cultural events.

-• In those situations where depression takes a chronic form, patients are prescribed complex treatment.
+• In situations where depression takes a chronic form, patients are prescribed comprehensive treatment.
 It includes 3 main areas:

-• Medical therapy.
-The doctor prescribes antidepressants to the patient, which relieve the state of depression, stress, and normalize sleep.
+• Drug therapy.
+The doctor prescribes antidepressants to the patient, which relieve depression, stress, and normalize sleep.

 • Psychotherapy.
-Communication in a group or individual sessions with a psychologist allow patients to realize the depth of the problem, to understand that they are not alone.
-Thanks to psychological help, the guilt complex decreases, the view of the world around changes.
+Communication in a group or individual sessions with a psychologist allows patients to realize the depth of the problem and understand that they are not alone.
+Thanks to psychological help, the guilt complex decreases and the view of the world around us changes.

-• supportive therapy.
-Auxiliary therapy methods include physiotherapy, a course manual therapy, acupuncture.
-Treatment is aimed at normalizing the metabolism in the body, reducing chronic fatigue, strengthening the immune system.
+• Assistive therapy.
+Methods of auxiliary therapy include physiotherapy, a course manual therapy, acupuncture.
+Treatment is aimed at normalizing metabolism in the body, reducing chronic fatigue, strengthening the immune system.

-• An important role in the treatment of post-alcoholic depression is played by timely diagnosis of the disease and competent treatment.
-For this reason, close relatives of the patient should provide him with maximum support during rehabilitation and help to establish normal image life.
+• An important role in the treatment of post-alcohol depression is played by timely diagnosis of the disease and competent treatment.
+For this reason, the patient’s close relatives should provide him with maximum support during rehabilitation and help establish normal image life.

-• Another coding turned out to be inefficient?
+• Another coding turned out to be ineffective?

-• Psychotherapy for menopause: when is it needed?
+• Psychotherapy for menopause: when is it necessary?

-Climax - physiological changes in the body of women 40-50 years old, caused by hormonal changes.
+Menopause is physiological changes in the body of women 40-50 years old caused by hormonal changes.
 It is characterized by a gradual cessation of menstruation until the complete extinction of the cycle.
 The duration of the period is up to 10 years.
 The condition may be accompanied by vegetative - vascular, endocrine and psychological disorders, in severe cases - mental disorders.
-Translated from Greek, "klimax" is a ladder, meaning the stepwise development of a woman.
+Translated from Greek, “klimax” is a ladder, meaning the stepwise development of a woman.

-Manifestation psychological features women during menopause depend on the type of personality, health status (chronic diseases), age and factors environment(the attitude of relatives and colleagues, the nature of work, the presence of stress).
+Manifestation psychological characteristics women during menopause depend on personality type, health status (chronic diseases), age and factors environment(attitude of relatives and colleagues, nature of work, presence of stress).

 Due to hormonal changes During menopause, the following picture is observed: